cheesuschris/fitpickai/README.md

 ## 🚀 Getting Started

-Visit the deployment on vercel, or run locally:
+Visit the deployment on vercel, or developers run locally:

 ### 1. Clone Repo
 ```bash